 DESCENTE developed "HEATNAVI" as a heat-retaining thermal material efficiently absorbing sunlight and converting it to heat.
 It is used extensively and is an environmentally friendly fabric.

 A down jacket line based on a non-quilting manufacturing process.
 The product uses materials that achieve superior water resistance and moisture permeability, thereby providing a high level of wearer comfort.

-The JLPGA , "Munsingwear Ladies Tokai Classic" golf tournament was launched. (has been held every year since 2000)
+The LPGA "Munsingwear Ladies Tokai Classic" golf tournament, was launched.

 The first annual "Sports School for Healthy Kids" was held, with the aim of educating children about the pleasure of sports. (has been held every year since 2006)